Righting wrongs can mean tricky business…

 LISTEN AS I SHARE THE STORY OF A RECENT WHISTLEBLOWER CLIENT

-The law includes many exceptions, and whistleblowers need a knowledgeable lawyer to explain how these issues affect the individual situation.
+The law includes many exceptions, and our whistleblower attorneys can explain how these issues affect the individual situation.

 The effects can be long term.
 Employees who report employer wrongdoings could also risk damage to their own reputations and impact possible future employment.